-Click on the photos to view as a slide show.
+Click on a photo to see larger versions in a slide show.

 Double Dare You to Hope!
 (The Remix)

 I share this reprinted article with you because it means a lot to me.
 I wrote it in 2010, not really thinking about the fact that in many ways, much of it has become a litany of hope for me.
 I do not share this article with you again because I think that it is good, I share it because I think that it is real – and in these tense days, I need Easter’s consolation and promise that new life, new time, and new hopes are on the horizon.
 I pray that you indulge me in sharing this reprinted and “remixed” article with you, for I need the “gumption,” and “guts” to face the cross.

 The Empty Tomb, can you imagine the awe and blessed surprise that the disciples experienced when on the third day, they discovered that Jesus was not there?
 Can you also imagine the sense of confusion and fear experienced by the disciples, who were there and witnessed the grisly and sordid turn of events that ultimately resulted in the crucifixion of Christ, only to find that his physical death was not the last story?
 Easter amazes me.
 I say this because it is a profound statement of who God is and what God can do in the most grievous of circumstances.
 I am also amazed by the dynamic power of the story of Easter, because Easter is daring!
 I say this because the resurrection let’s us know several things about God.
 First, it lets us know that there is an existence with the living God beyond this life.
 Second, the power of the resurrection and the image of the empty tomb lets us know that God dares us to live in, and be practitioners of hope in this life.
 It is the audacity, the gumption, the guts, and the courage to be hopeful and faithful in the face of trouble.